Get started as a Playlist Curator

 Evaluate Keywords by Competition

-Medium Competition: Mix of 50K-200K followers → Balanced opportunity and difficulty
+Moderate: Mix of playlists between 50K-200K followers — balanced opportunity and difficulty

-For new playlists, start with medium-competition keywords where you can realistically compete.
+For new playlists, start with Easy or Moderate competition keywords where you can realistically compete.
 As you grow, tackle higher-competition keywords.

 Step 5: Analyze Individual Keywords and Competitors